LacunaSoftware/docs/docs.en-us/articles/welcome/contributing.md

 > [!TIP]
 > An easy way to ensure that the new article has UTF-8 BOM encoding is to copy an existing article instead of creating a new file

-You don't need to write both versions of the article right away, you can write only the title and render a shortcut to the other version:
+You don't need to write both versions of the article right away, you can write one of the versions and put this on the other one:

 ```md
 # Article title